 Wing Lake incorporates positive behavior support on a school wide level.
 Using The S.O.A.R. acronym (Safe, On-Task, Attitude, Respect), students are taught appropriate behaviors through modeling and practice.
 A team approach is used to address individual student concerns.
 Support strategies are put in place to encourage each student to function at his/her full potential in a safe and respectful environment.

-Wing Lake gym experiences are led by our Special Education Teacher Consultants and include sensory awareness and movement opportunities, as well as traditional gym games and activities.
+Wing Lake Adaptive Physical Education experiences are led by our certified Adapted Physical Education teacher and include sensory awareness and movement opportunities, as well as traditional gym games and activities.
 In addition, hydrotherapy is available at Wing Lake along with a swimming program, offered through a local community center.
 Team Wing Lake (with parent participation) also sends student athletes to the county Special Olympics each spring.

 - Bus lanes provide a single flow of traffic for more than 30 buses bringing students to